 Hinduism is the second most prevalent religion and predates Buddhism.
 Today, Hinduism is dominant in Northern, Eastern, and Central Sri Lanka.
 Islam is the third most prevalent religion in the country, having first been brought to the island by Arab traders over the course of many centuries, starting around the 7th century CE.
 Most Muslims are Sunni who follows the Shafi'i school.
 Most followers today are believed to be descendants of those Arab traders and the local women they married.
 Christianity reached the country through Western colonists in the early 16th century.
-Around 7.4% of the Sri Lankan populations are Christians, of whom 82% are Roman Catholics who trace their religious heritage directly to the Portuguese.
+Around 7.4% of the Sri Lankan population are Christians, of whom 82% are Roman Catholics who trace their religious heritage directly to the Portuguese.
 Tamil Catholics attribute their religious heritage to St. Francis Xavier as well as Portuguese missionaries.
 The remaining Christians are evenly split between the Anglican Church of Ceylon and other Protestant denominations.
 There is also a small population of Zoroastrian immigrants from India (Parsis) who settled in Ceylon during the period of British rule, but this community has steadily dwindled in recent years.
 Religion plays a prominent role in the life and culture of Sri Lankans.
 The Buddhist majority is observing Poya Days each month according to the lunar calendar, and Hindus and Muslims also observe their own holidays.
-In a 2008 Gallup poll, Sri Lanka was ranked the third most religious country in the world, with 99% of Sri Lankans saying religion was an important part of their daily life.
+In a 2008 Gallup poll, Sri Lanka was ranked the third most religious country globally, with 99% of Sri Lankans saying religion was an important part of their daily lives.

 Best Time To Visit:- The best time to go to Sri Lanka is between the months of January and March.
 You'll be able to bask in the warm sunshine while the cool breeze embraces you.
 The average temperature in Hill Country would mostly be cooler than the cities while the white beaches on the west and south coasts remain sunny.